 If your boat starts taking on water, you will want something to bail it out.
 Your vessel may or may not have an electric bilge pump, but even if it does, a manual device is good to have on hand.

 When you are out on the water, the weather can change fast.
 Think about keeping some gear in your emergency kit for an unexpected downpour, low temperatures, or even a surprising amount of sunshine.
-You can buy new gear specifically for your boat emergency kit, but if you have extra stuff lying around the house, that works too.
+You can buy new gear for your boat emergency kit, but if you have extra stuff around the house, that works too.
 Consider keeping the following in your kit:

 - Raincoat or Poncho

 Many people overlook packing emergency food in their kit.
 Even if you brought sandwiches for lunch and snacks for the afternoon, your emergency kit should include food for an extra day or two when your trip unexpectedly lasts.

 Think about how many people will be on the boat and pack enough food for several days.
 Reading the food labels will give you an idea of how many calories you are packing.

 Remember, this food is for emergencies and doesn’t need to be gourmet.
 You want to pack the most calories into the smallest size; the goal is survival, not satisfaction.
 Some great options are freeze-dried meals, high-calorie energy bars, or jerky.

 A water filtration or desalination device is one of the most critical items in your emergency kit.
 If you are stranded in the ocean with the sun beating down and have no way to drink water, nothing else in your emergency kit will matter.